MaaAssistantArknights/maa-cli/README-EN.md

 type = "Fight"
 strategy = "merge" # or "first" (default)

-# use 5 expiring medicine on Sunday
+# use all expiring medicine on Sunday night
 [[tasks.variants]]
+params = { expiring_medicine = 1000 }
+[tasks.variants.condition]
+type = "Combined"
+conditions = [
+  { type = "Time", start = "18:00:00" },
-condition = { type = "Weekday", weekdays = ["Sun"] }
+  { type = "Weekday", weekdays = ["Sun"] },
-params = { expiring_medicine = 5 }
+]

-# fight 1-7 otherwise
+# fight 1-7 by default
 [[tasks.variants]]
 params = { stage = "1-7" }

 # fight CE-6 on Tue, Thu, Sat if not on summer event
 [[tasks.variants]]
 condition = { type = "Weekday", weekdays = ["Tue", "Thu", "Sat"] }
 params = { stage = "CE-6" }

 # fight SL-8 on summer event
 [[tasks.variants]]
 params = { stage = "SL-8" }
 condition = { type = "DateTime", start = "2023-08-01T16:00:00", end = "2023-08-21T03:59:59" }
 ```

-This example will fight the same stage as above, but use 5 expiring medicine on Sunday additionally.
+The outcome stage of this example should be identical to the previous one, but expiring medicine will be used on Sunday night additionally.
 With the `merge` strategy, if multiple variants are matched, the params of all matched variants will be merged.
 If multiple variants have the same param, the last one will be used.

 If no variant is matched, the task will not be executed,
 which is useful when you want to only run a task in some conditions: